 And speaking of free, did you know that A Cloud Guru has a free account tier?
 No credit card required.
 You’ll get access to a new set of free courses, every month?
 Check out this month’s free courses, and sign up here.

 Want to keep up with all things cloud?
 Subscribe to A Cloud Guru on YouTube for weekly Microsoft Azure news (plus news from those other cloud providers too).
 You can also like us on Facebook, follow us on Twitter, or join the conversation on Discord!

 That’s all for this month.
 Stay safe, take care of those around you, and keep being awesome, cloud gurus!

 Get the Google Cloud Dictionary of Pain

 Speaking cloud doesn’t have to be hard.
 We analyzed millions of responses to ID the top concepts that trip people up.
-Grab this cloud guide for succinct definitions of some of the most painful terms in Azure.
+Grab this cloud guide for succinct definitions of some of the most painful terms in GCP.